 Our audit was conducted for the purpose of forming an opinion on the Agency's basic financial statements.
-The accompanying supplementary information on page 14 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
-The accompanying supplementary information on page 14 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The accompanying supplementary information on page 15 is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The accompanying supplementary information on page 15 is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the accompanying supplementary information on page 14 is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the accompanying supplementary information on page 15 is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-Management has omitted management's discussion and analysis.
-Such information is not a required part of the basic financial statements but is supplemental information required by accounting principles generally accepted in the United States of America.
-Our opinion is not modified with respect to this matter.
+Management has omitted management's discussion and analysis that accounting principles generally accepted in the United States of America require to be presented to supplement the basic financial statements.
+Such missing information, although not a part of the basic financial statements is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.
+Our opinion on the basic financial statements is not modified with respect to this matter.